Merletr/Maiks-Masterarbeit/README.md

 - In the **“my-electron-app-win32-x64-1.0.0”** folder, the app can be opened for installation by double-clicking on the **“my-electron-app”** application.
 - During installation, your antivirus program may check the file because it is a privately developed app.
 In this case, please click on **“More information”** and then **“Run anyway”** to continue with the installation.
 - After installation, the app can be run.
+- You need a Wifi connection to complete the study, otherwise the results cant be saved.
 - Once the study is complete, the **“my-electron-app-win32-x64-1.0.0.zip”** folder and the **“my-electron-app-win32-x64-1.0.0”** folder can be deleted, as the study can only be completed once per computer.

 [Download app here](https://github.com/Merletr/Maiks-Masterarbeit/releases/download/v.1.1.0/my-electron-app-win32-x64.zip)